glynnbird/couchimport/README.md

 couchimport myfile.json
 ```

-If you have other configuration saved in environment variables, then it's as simple as that!
+*couchimport*'s configuration parameters can be stored in environment variables or supplied as command line arguments.

 ## Configuration - environment variables